akash786y/Chatbot/README.md

+# 🤖 AI Chatbot (NLTK + TensorFlow)

-An intent-based chatbot built with Python, NLTK, and TensorFlow/Keras.
+A simple intent-based chatbot built with **Python**, **NLTK**, and **TensorFlow/Keras**.
 The model is trained once on predefined intents and reused for fast inference.

-#Features
+---

+## Features

-Intent classification using a neural network Bag-of-Words text representation
+- Intent classification using a neural network
+- Bag-of-Words text representation
-Lemmatization with NLTK
+- Lemmatization with NLTK
-Train once, predict many times
+- Train once, predict many times
-Clean separation between training and inference
+- Clean separation between training and inference
-Easy to extend with new intents
+- Easy to extend with new intents

+---

-#Tech Stack
+## Tech Stack

-Python 3.9+
+- Python 3.9+
-TensorFlow / Keras
+- TensorFlow / Keras
-NLTK
+- NLTK
-NumPy
+- NumPy